drillan/jupyter-black/README.md

 Then the extension provides

 - a toolbar button
-- a keyboard shortcut for reformatting the current code-cell (default: Ctrl-L)
+- a keyboard shortcut for reformatting the current code-cell (default: Ctrl-B)
+- a keyboard shortcut for reformatting whole code-cells (default: Ctrl-Shift-B)

 Syntax shall be correct.
 The extension will also point basic syntax errors.